Friday January 9, 2015

 Normal, yes.
 Unavoidable, no.

 We’ve talked in previous posts about how beneficial the Workflow Timeline is to small business owners.
-The live feed facilitates decision making, provides essential updates throughout the day, and helps to supervise the work of employees.
+The live feed facilitates decision making, provides essential updates throughout the day, helps to supervise the work of employees, and aids with managing remote employees.

 I was nervous, awkward, and shy for my first few days, but I was only confused for about an hour.